Building a Successful Business through People

 Several years ago my spouse and I built our second new home.
 It is a process that we greatly enjoy in spite of the fact that it can be more than a little stressful.
 When building a new home there are a lot of decisions to be made.
 These decisions include selecting a builder, a floor plan, the type of exterior you want (brick, siding, stucco, for example), selecting your flooring, fixtures, and lighting, and on and on it goes.
 Some people prefer to buy an existing home because they find this plethora of decisions overwhelming.
 However, my spouse and I prefer making these decisions ourselves so that we can get exactly what we want and so we can watch our empty lot be transformed into a home.

-Building a business is similar to building a house.
-You need a good foundation.
+Building a business is similar to building a house in that your organization needs to begin with a strong foundation.
 We’ve probably all known of businesses that were lacking in this crucial factor.
 The first heavy storm that comes along wipes them out.
 Although a good foundation is vital, alone it is insufficient for business growth.
 The quality of our products and/or services is also important.
 However, we can have a great foundation, a great product or service, and still fail to thrive.
 Why?
 Because there is another essential element.
 What is it?

 In an article titled “Putting people first for organizational success,” published in the Academy of Management Executive, Jeffrey Pfeffer and John Veiga discuss the imperative role that people play in business success.
 Over a decade’s worth of studies within and across disciplines has shown that enormous economic returns are obtained through the implementation of practices that put people first.
 Their review of these studies has led Pfeffer and Veiga to conclude that an irrefutable business case can be made that the culture and capabilities of an organization, derived from the way it manages its people, are the real and enduring sources of competitive advantage.
 They recommend that managers take seriously the often heard adage that “people are our most important asset.”